jeremysalem83/bonusne3/README.md

 Users of Windows without Bash will have to [access their droplet using Putty](https://www.digitalocean.com/community/tutorials/how-to-log-into-your-droplet-with-putty-for-windows-users).

-If you use of Linux, Mac, or Windows with Bash, you can access your droplet via OpenSSH:
+If you use Linux, Mac, or Windows with Bash, you can access your droplet via OpenSSH:

 ```
 ssh root@203.0.113.0